Amara Raja Energy & Mobility Ltd

 AI Analysis — Bull vs Bear

-- Consistent revenue growth with 10-year sales CAGR of 11% and TTM sales growth of 9%, indicating steady demand for battery products
+- 10-year compounded sales CAGR of 11% and TTM sales growth of 13% demonstrate consistent top-line expansion

-- Healthy dividend payout of 20% with current yield of 1.24%, providing income support during sideways price action
+- Healthy dividend payout ratio of 20% with a current dividend yield of 1.12%, providing income while the new energy business scales

-- ROE has declined from 14% (10-year average) to 10% (last year), signaling deteriorating capital efficiency
+- Return on equity has declined from 14% (10-year average) to just 8% last year, showing deteriorating capital efficiency

 This is AI-generated analysis, not financial advice.
 Do your own due diligence.